sonthaidong/docker-ubuntu/README.md

     echo "conda activate default" >> /home/son/.bashrc
     ```

-    to activate the environment by default.-
+    to activate the environment by default.
   - You can also add config, for example:

     ```bash